lekejr/Investment-Preference-Analysis-Report/README.md

    Capitalize on an underrepresented goal by launching plans tailored for education funding.

 5. **Targeted Campaigns by Age Group**
-   Use age-based personas to deliver personalized messaging that aligns with motivators like stability, growth, or flexibility.
+   Use age-based personas to deliver personalized messaging that aligns with motivators like stability, growth or flexibility.

 ## Conclusion